 Origin: Southeast Asia

 Height: Up to 5 ft (1.5 m) indoors; prune it back to control its height

 Light: At least 8 hours of direct sun each day.
 Turn the plant a quarter turn every week to give all sides equal light for good growth.
 Indoor fruit trees grow well with artificial lighting, too.

 Water: Water thoroughly and empty drainage tray.
 Aim to keep the soil evenly moist, but not soggy.

-Humidity: Moderate humidity.
-If indoor humidity drops below 40%, put the container on a tray of wet pebbles and mist the foliage to increase humidity.
+Humidity: If indoor humidity drops below 40%, put the container on a tray of wet pebbles or use a cool-mist room humidifier.

 Temperature: Average to warm room temperatures 60-85°F/16-29°C. Hardy to USDA Zones 9-10, kaffir limes will tolerate warmer temperatures, but not frost.